Updated January 15, 2022

 - Deep cleaning of surfaces has been done throughout the terminal.

 - Airport Parking Shuttles are using new boarding and exiting procedures and limiting capacity to reduce potential for contact.

 TUS Operational Changes

 Changes in the terminal as a result of COVID-19 emphasize limiting person-to-person contact and maintaining safe social distancing.

 - Passengers can now order food, pay for it and use contactless pick-up in the TUS terminal.
 The link to order is here.

-- Retail shops are also reopening in the terminal.
+- Retail shops have reopened throughout the terminal.
 More information is here.